aath0/aath0.github.io/menu/announcement.md

 *	Interdisciplinary research environment

 Applications
-Applications will be accepted until the position is filled.
+* Applications will be accepted until the position is filled.
 The first review of applications will begin on 15th March 2024.
 To apply please send one pdf document including your CV, a brief statement of research interests, and the contact details of two referees to:  Athina Tzovara: athina.tzovara@unibe.ch

-Informal inquiries are welcome.
+Informal inquiries are welcome

 ## Master theses